- 22 Resorts

 Gasser: Seasonaires swear by it.
 An award-winning butchers that sells sandwiches and burgers starting at €5.
 Stop in for a breakfast bap and you may well meet your instructor doing likewise.

-Ahornhutte: Family-run, family-owned, family-built (by same family who still own and run) and walls bedecked with family photos: this place is all about family.
+Ahornhuette/Ahorn: Family-run, family-owned, family-built (by same family who still own and run) and walls are hung with family photos: this place is all about family.
 Hearty meals will set you back €20 for a couple of courses.
-Easy for skiers or those coming up from the village – it’s at the top of the Ahorn cable.
+Easy for skiers or those coming up from the village – it’s at the top of the Ahorn cable car.
 Bring the family, maybe.

 The Neue Post: For very big pizzas at very reasonable prices you can’t do better than this.